ahsanatiq/subscription-system/README.md

   - **Interfaces:**  contains all the UI/Persentation code, that interacts with our application.

 -  The `/tests` contains all the integration-tests, which include all the test-scenerios of our api's

+- `Nginx` Container is used to Load-Balance the traffic between PHP-FPM containers for API requests.

+- [Sentry.io](https://sentry.io/) is used for centralize logging from the PHP-FPM containers.